feathersjs-ecosystem/feathers-vuex/README.md

 #### `update(paramArray)`
 Update (overwrite) a record.
-- `paramArray {Array}` - array contailning the three parameters update takes.
+- `paramArray {Array}` - array containing the three parameters update takes.
   - `id {Number|String}` - the `id` of the existing record being requested from the API server.
   - `data {Object}` - the data that will overwrite the existing record
   - `params {Object}` - An object containing a `query` object.